mdker/zekai/README.md

 ## Notes

-* Zekai was created as a project for personal study, and becoming mature, it may serve as a basis for creating new programming languages.
+* Zekai was created as a project for personal study.
+Becoming mature, it may serve as a basis for creating new programming languages.

 * Zekai should compile to WebAssembly, since it is not here yet, the best option is ECMAScript.

 * There is no need to introduce a new -standard- library.
 Better choose an existing library which fits the needed functionallity.

-* The compiler is written in Zekai itself only to satisfy the curiosity on how the compiler would look.
-There is no practical reason.

 * There are no classes; no inheritance.